seyifash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3- This is a script that counts the number of directory in a file 4- This is a script that list environmental variables 5- This is a script that lists all local variables and environment variables, and functions
+3- This is a script that counts the number of directory in a file 4- This is a script that list environmental variables 5- This is a script that lists all local variables and environment variables, and functions 6- This is a script that creates a new local variable